StarkWare Industries: History

 The institute claimed that Ben-Sasson established StarkWare clandestinely, for his academic research without consent and demand 50% of his stake in the company.
 Ben-Sasson claimed that he didn't use any invention belonging to the Technion, merely based on StarkWares’ employees' knowledge.
 In 2020 the two sides reached an agreement and Ben-Sasson left the Technion.

-Starkware raised $6 million in seed money and afterward $30 million in series A round led by Paradigm, VC fund by Fred Ehrsam.
+Starkware raised $6 million in seed money and afterward $30 million in series A round led by Paradigm Operations, VC fund by Fred Ehrsam.
 Other participants were Intel Capital, Sequoia Capital, Coinbase and Vitalik Buterin.
 In March 2021 the company raised $75 million in series B round.
 It was led by Paradigm, along with other VCs such as Sequoia, DCVC, Pantera Capital, Wing, Alameda Research, and Founders Fund.
 In addition it received $12 million from the Ethereum Foundation.

 In November 2021 StarkWare raised $50 million in a Series C round led by Sequoia, making its total raised money to $163 million and bringing its value to $2 billion, making it a Unicorn.
 In May 2022 StarkWare raised 100 million in a Series D round led by Greenoaks Capital and Coatue Management, bringing its value to $8 billion.
 Series D was carried out despite a bear market.